Blaine A. Lucas

 Blaine Lucas is a shareholder in the Public Sector Group of Babst Calland.
-He is also a member of the firm’s Energy and Natural Resources Group, and is responsible for coordination of the firm’s representation of energy industry clients on land use and other local regulatory matters.
-He has represented oil and gas operators in obtaining local government approvals for Marcellus Shale and coal bed methane wells, compressor stations and processing facilities, pipelines and quarrying operations supporting the industry.
-He has assisted industry clients in analyzing the substantive impact and procedural requirements of land use, noise, road and other local ordinances, pursued validity challenges where ordinances prohibit or unreasonably restrict industry activities, and worked with municipalities to voluntarily amend their ordinances to authorize drilling and other activities in areas where they otherwise would not be permitted.
-He also has advised gas operators on the Pennsylvania Vehicle Code and PennDOT regulations related to the movement of drilling rigs, water trucks and other vehicles on weight restricted roads, negotiated the terms of excess maintenance (heavy hauling) agreements and associated bonding requirements with PennDOT and local municipalities, and assisted clients in resolving disputes regarding responsibility for and repair of road damage.
+He is also a member of the firm’s Energy and Natural Resources Group, and is responsible for coordination of the firm’s representation of traditional and renewable energy industry clients on land use and other local regulatory matters.
+He has represented oil and gas operators in obtaining local government approvals for unconventional natural gas wells, compressor stations, meter stations, transmission line interconnects, processing facilities and pipelines.
+He has assisted both traditional and renewable energy industry clients in analyzing the substantive impact and procedural requirements of land use, noise, road and other local ordinances, and pursued validity challenges where ordinances prohibit or unreasonably restrict industry activities.
+Conversely, he has successfully represented operators in multiple Pennsylvania appellate cases in which the courts have rejected challenges asserting that zoning ordinances are invalid because they authorize oil and gas development.
+He also has advised operators on the Pennsylvania Vehicle Code and PennDOT regulations related to the movement of drilling rigs, water trucks and other vehicles on weight restricted roads, negotiated the terms of excess maintenance (heavy hauling) agreements and associated bonding requirements with PennDOT and local municipalities, and assisted clients in resolving disputes regarding responsibility for and repair of road damage.

 Mr. Lucas has served as solicitor for several boroughs, townships, municipal authorities and zoning hearing boards, and also has represented as special counsel municipalities on zoning, zoning enforcement, transportation, economic development and local taxation issues.